OSLabTools/nicetoolbox/docs/installation.md

 5. Move the folder to the root of the C drive or the folder of your choice.
 6. Add FFmpeg to `PATH` in Windows environment variables.

+### Git

+Ensure that Git is installed on your system.
+You can find installation instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ### On Windows: Turn developer mode on

 Nice Toolbox creates symlinks.
 To enable these, please activate Developer Mode on Windows.